How can I better understand the Inventronics part numbering system?

 What is a constant power driver?

 A constant power driver is a constant current driver in which the output current can be modified.
-As the output current setting decreases, the output voltage increases allowing for the same rated output power.
-This allows for more freedom of design over drivers that derate as the output current decreases.
+As the output current setting decreases, higher output voltage can be used from the driver making it possible to take full power from the driver in a wide range of output current settings.
+This allows for more freedom of design compared to regular constant-current drivers that derate as the output current decreases.
 For more information, see “Understanding the I-V Operating Area of Constant Power Drivers” in our Design in Guide.

 How do I know which driver to select when there seem to be multiple options?